 - Bronchiectasis

-- Chronic obstructive pulmonary disease (chronic bronchitis and emphysema)
+- Chronic obstructive pulmonary diseases, such as chronic bronchitis and emphysema

 - Cystic fibrosis